maxime1992/dev.to/README.md

 ## How to setup CI for auto deploying the blog posts?

-If you want to use Github and Travis, a `.travis.yml` file has been already prepared for you.
+If you want to use Github and Github Actions, a `.github/workflows/main.yml` file has been already prepared for you.

-First, you have to activate the repository on Travis: https://travis-ci.org/account/repositories

-Then, you have to create a token on your dev.to account: https://dev.to/settings/account and set an environment variable on Travis called `DEV_TO_GIT_TOKEN` that will have the newly created token as value.
+- Copy this template to your own Github account by clicking "Use this template"
+- Open up this URL with your own username and repo name of the one you just created using the template: `https://github.com/your-username/your-repo-name/settings/secrets/actions`
+- On the default "Secrets" tab, click on the "New repository secret"
+- In the secret name, write `DEV_TO_GIT_TOKEN`
+- Open up a new tab and go to this URL https://dev.to/settings/extensions.
+Scroll up to "DEV Community API Keys" and generate a new key.
+Copy it
+- Go back to the Github tab and paste the key you just copied into the secret input

+Enjoy.

 ## README template